Privacy and personal information

 - accurate, up to date, complete, relevant, and not misleading.

 We take unauthorised attempts to upload information or change information seriously.
-Doing this is strictly prohibited and may be punishable.
+Doing this is strictly prohibited and may result in criminal proceedings.

 How long will we keep your personal information?